Efficient quantum processing of ideals in finite rings: Abstract

 \section{Abstract}

-Suppose we are given black-box access to a finite ring $R$, and a list of generators for an ideal $I$ in $R$.
-We show how to find an additive basis representation for $I$ in $\mathrm{poly}(\log|R|)$ time.
-This generalizes a recent quantum algorithm of Arvind \emph{et al.} which finds a basis representation for $R$ itself.
-We then show that our algorithm is a useful primitive allowing quantum computers to rapidly solve a wide variety of problems regarding finite rings.
+Suppose we are given black-box access to a finite ring $R$ that is not necessarily commutative, and a list of generators for an ideal $I$ in $R$.
+We show how to find an additive basis representation for $I$ in $\mathrm{poly}(\log|R|)$ quantum time.
+This generalizes a quantum algorithm of Arvind \emph{et al.} which finds a basis representation for $R$ itself.
+We then show this primitive allows quantum computers to rapidly solve a wide variety of problems regarding finite rings.
 In particular we show how to test whether two ideals are identical, find their intersection, find their quotient, prove whether a given ring element belongs to a given ideal, prove whether a given element is a unit, and if so find its inverse, find the additive and multiplicative identities, compute the order of an ideal, solve linear equations over rings, decide whether an ideal is maximal, find annihilators, and test the injectivity and surjectivity of ring homomorphisms.
 These problems appear to be hard classically.

-Here we present quantum algorithms for several problems regarding finite rings.
-All of the algorithms run in time scaling polylogarithmically in the size of the ring.
-A ring is normally specified by a set of elements that generate the ring via linear combination and multiplication, and an ideal is normally specified by a set of elements that generate the ideal via linear combination and multiplication by arbitrary ring elements.
-To apply the known quantum techniques for Abelian groups we find sets that generate rings and ideals \emph{as Abelian groups}, that is, by linear combination only.
-The problem of finding such a generating set for rings has been already solved by Arvind \emph{et al.}\cite{Arvind}.
-Our solution for ideals generalizes their result.